microsoftgraph/microsoft-graph-toolkit/docs/components/people.md

 The template used to render each person.
 The `person` object is passed to the template as data context

+### `overflow`

+The template used to render the number beyond the max to the right of the list of people.
+The `people` array, the `max` number of people currently shown, and the `extra` people beyond are passed to the template as data context

 Ex:

 ```html